SuvamT0071/QuantumMonte/README.md

 * **Multiple Starting Points:** Run optimizations from different starting points to avoid local minima.
 * **Increased Sample Size:** Use more VMC steps for reduced statistical noise.

 ## License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as you see fit.
 ---
+## Credits:
+This project was made by Suvam Tripathy, MSc Physics, IIT Madras as a part of a mini-project.

 For any questions or contributions, feel free to reach out or submit a pull request.
 Happy coding!